automationhacks/automationhacks.github.io/_posts/2019-07-12-vol-2-how-kotlin-eased-my-life-in-a-java-world.md

 Just like if else, we have the powerful `when` clause as a highly powered switch case statement.

-Let&#8217;s assume you have a simple function which depending on different status codes returns what those status code&#8217;s mean actually. <figure class="wp-block-embed is-type-rich">
+Let's assume you have a simple function which depending on different status codes returns what those status code's mean actually. <figure class="wp-block-embed is-type-rich">

 <div class="wp-block-embed__wrapper">
   <div class="gist-oembed" data-gist="b39d689e147df2392751b2b57cef2469.json" data-ts="8">
   </div>
 </div></figure>

-Now while this code works, It&#8217;s quite noisy on the eyes and by now you might have got an idea that there is a much better way of representing this idea in kotlin.
+Now while this code works, It's quite noisy on the eyes and by now you might have got an idea that there is a much better way of representing this idea in kotlin.
 We can lift the return out of when in order to avoid typing this all the time for every case and also group related conditions together like below:

 <pre class="wp-block-syntaxhighlighter-code brush: java; notranslate">fun apiResponsesIdiomatic(response : Response) : String {
     return when(response.statusCode) {